- Forex is a skill-based activity, not guaranteed online income — most beginners should treat the first months as training

 For Central Asia, key criteria:

-XM meets all these criteria.
+XM may meet many of these criteria for some Central Asian traders, but you should verify the legal entity, account terms, funding methods and restrictions before depositing.
 Details: XM Micro account $5 start and XM account types complete guide.

 Spend 4–8 weeks on a demo before risking real money.
 A demo mimics live markets with virtual funds — zero financial risk, 100% learning opportunity.